Measurement of the Capillary Length for the Dendritic Growth of Ammonium Chloride: Materials and Methods

-The experiments were performed with aqueous solutions of ammonium chloride with approximately 40\% NH$_4$Cl by weight.
-The saturation temperature was approximately $80^\circ$C. The solution was placed in a $40 \times 10 \times 2$~mm glass spectrophotometer cell sealed with a Teflon stopper held in place by epoxy.
+The solution was placed in a $40 \times 10 \times 2$~mm$^3$ glass spectrophotometer cell sealed with a Teflon stopper held in place by epoxy.
 A thermistor was mounted on the cell for direct readings of the temperature near the crystal.
-The cell was mounted in a massive copper block, surrounded by an insulated outer aluminum block, and placed on a microscope enclosed in an insulating box.
+The cell was mounted in a massive copper block, surrounded by an insulated outer aluminum block, and placed on a microscope stage.
+The entire apparatus was enclosed in a temperature-controlled insulated plexiglas box.

-The temperature of the outer aluminum block was controlled to approximately $\pm 0.1^\circ$C. The temperature of the inner copper block was controlled directly by computer, allowing complete programmatic control over the temperature during the course of a run.
-The temperature of the sample was stable to within approximately $\pm 5 \times 10^{-4\ \circ}$C.
+Temperatures were all measured with US Sensor PT503J2 thermistors, which have an accuracy of $\pm\SI{0.2}{\celsius}$ and a sensitivity of $\SI{-0.003}{\celsius/\ohm}$ in the temperature range of interest.
+A thermistor was mounted inside the copper block and connected to a Keithley 2000 6$\frac{1}{2}$ digit multimeter.
+For heating, a Minco film heater was mounted directly on the block and connected to an HP 6033A power supply.
+A similar system was connected to the outer aluminum block.
+The multimeters and power supplies were all connected to the computer over the GPIB bus.
+The temperature was controlled by a software proportional-integral-derivative controller taking data every 2 seconds, allowing complete programmatic control over the temperature during the course of a run.
+The rms temperature fluctuation of the copper block around the target temperature was approximately $\SI{2e-4}{\celsius}$, while the typical fluctuations in the outer aluminum block were less than $\pm\SI{0.001}{\celsius}$.
+The enclosing box was controlled by a separate stand-alone temperature controller to $\pm\SI{0.05}{\celsius}$.